What is the state of Hypnosis and what does it feel like?

-How does hypnosis and hypnotherapy work?
 Hypnosis is a deep state of relaxation.
-It is a natural phenomenon and you’ve been in hypnosis (sometimes called trance) many times before and probably just not realised it.
+It is a very natural phenomenon and you’ve been in and out of hypnosis (sometimes called trance) many times before and probably just not realised it.
 For example when dropping off to sleep at night, that moment between wake and sleep, or when you let your mind wander and you drift off into a daydream.
 How many times have you driven somewhere familiar and when you get to your destination and think about, it’s almost as if you haven’t registered the entire journey?
-All of these are examples of being in a light trance.
+Your mind can effectively split into two, your conscious mind can be listening to the radio but your subconscious (where the habit of driving has been learned) performs the action of driving.

 Hypnosis has been used for thousands of years with the Ancient Greeks, Romans and Egyptians using it for therapeutic benefits.
 Being in hypnosis is a pleasant and relaxing experience where you are in a heightened and focused state of awareness which helps to promote learning and retention of new ideas.
 Hypnotherapists use this very natural state to bring about positive changes in the way you think about things you want to change in your life, dealing with issues such as weight loss, stop smoking, confidence issues, public speaking worries, fears/phobias.